 The construction is due to be completed by July 2018.

 If you are interested in these options, be sure to let us know to put your name on the list.

-Community Hub for visiting and permanent health services.
+Community Hub for community activities and visiting and permanent health services.

-The second stage involves the creation of a community hub that can host a variety of visiting and permanent health and community services and activities.
+The second stage involves the creation of a community hub that can host community activities and a variety of visiting and permanent health and community services.

-In February and early March 2017, we sought input from the community about their health and well-being service needs to help shape plans for this stage.
+In early March 2017 and again in November 2017, we sought input from the community about their health and wellbeing service needs to help shape plans for this stage.

 Our aim is to change the concept of developments where our elders live apart from the broader community.
 We will follow the European model where generations mix and the elders of the community are empowered, respected and enjoyed.